Ilyushin DB-3: Nomenclature

 Great confusion exists in the sources, including original Soviet documents, about the names commonly used for the DB-3.
 Formally the Soviet designation system used a two-letter abbreviation to designate the role of the aircraft, then a number for the model in that sequence followed by the number of engines, and the engine used.
 So SB 2M-100A is decoded as twin-engined fast bomber, first in the series, equipped with M-100A engines.
 Shorter abbreviations were informally used, but the use of them is not consistent between sources.
 For example, the listing for the strength of the VVS on 1 June 1941 shows a mixture of DB-3A and DB-3 aircraft, with the former predominating.
-But this does not match the account in Gordon where the DB-3A designation is used for one of the oldest versions of the DB-3.
-And where are the DB-3Bs?